How Much Can A Therapist Cost On Average?

 What can I do if I can't afford therapy?

-If you’re able to afford the initial few sessions but struggle to continue, work with your therapist to obtain the right tools so that you can self-direct your therapy.
-This is more effective for the cognitive behavioral therapy and other therapies where you have a lot of homework anyway.
-This will be crucial to your success (and often, more affordable).
-And of course, be sure to take care of yourself — exercise, hobbies, and healthy eating may not be cures for mental illness, but they can provide relief and keep the worst symptoms at bay.
+If you can afford the initial few sessions but struggle to continue, work with your therapist to obtain the right tools to self-direct your therapy.
+This may be more effective using CBT and other therapies where you have a lot of homework.
+Following through will be crucial to your success (and often, more affordable).
+Of course, be sure to take care of yourself — exercise, hobbies, and healthy eating may not be cures for mental illness, but they can provide relief and keep the worst symptoms at bay.

 What does it mean when your therapist yawns?